Cornell Writing Centers

 Tutoring Times

-Writers can currently only make a 60-minute appointment using our online scheduler, WC Online.
+Writers can only make a 60-minute appointment using our online scheduler, WC Online.
 We recognize that 60-minutes may seem like too much time and/or may be overwhelming.
 However, this requirement is to protect both your scheduled appointment time (for example, in cases where figuring out technology or wifi issues may take up 10-minutes in the beginning of the session) and to protect our tutors from fatigue.
-Further, even though all clients are required to sign up for an hour, the length of the actual session will be determined by what you bring to work on with the tutor (that is, you do not need to use the entire allotted hour appointment).
+Further, the length of the actual session will be determined by what you bring to work on with the tutor (that is, you do not need to use the entire allotted hour appointment).

 Writers are encouraged to only bring 4-6 pages of writing at a time.
 If you bring a longer piece of writing, we would strongly encourage you to have a smaller section that you'd like to work on.
 We believe that tutoring is best when the writer and tutor are working together to think through smaller sections.